 Best use: Backpackers, cross country skiers, mountaineering

-The Ultimate Survival Technologies Blastmatch Fire Starter is unique because it has a design that makes it capable of one handed use.
+The UST Blastmatch Fire Starter is unique because it has a design that makes it capable of one handed use.
 This is especially useful if you’re injured or tired, and it makes it just plain convenient.

 It contains a spring to fully extend the steel before the user squeezes the scraper and applies pressure to the ferrocerium rod, which creates a spark that is three times hotter than the spark created by a match.